calvinaduma/calvinaduma-pep-spring-project/README.md

 ## Database Tables

-The following tables will be initialized in yThe project's built-in database upon startup using the configuration details in the application.properties file and the provided SQL script.
+The following tables will be initialized in the project's built-in database upon startup using the configuration details in the application.properties file and the provided SQL script.

 ### Account
 ```